Quantum-enhanced Markov Chain Monte Carlo for Combinatorial Optimization: Results

-For the classical and simulated quantum-enhanced algorithm, ten independent trials were run and various statistics computed for each of the three problem instances represented in the Figure~\ref{fig:scaling_summary}.
-The median values are plotted for both number of shots and/or iterations as an indication of convergence rate for these implementations.
-In the first subplot of Figure~\ref{fig:scaling_summary}, with the $1-$shot experimental setup, we see the classical MCMC algorithm outperforming the simulated quantum-enhanced experiment for each of the three problem instances.
-As mentioned previously, it was not possible to run this experiment on hardware as the anticipated time required on the quantum device for this $1-$shot setup was unfeasible.
-However, we are primarily interested in the slopes of the fitted lines in Figure~\ref{fig:scaling_summary}, which translate to the exponential growth rates.
-In the left-hand plot of Figure~\ref{fig:scaling_summary}, the gradient of the line for the MPS simulation of the quantum algorithm grows at $\sim86\%$ of the classical rate, suggesting early evidence of a scaling advantage of the quantum-enhanced algorithm, at least for the three studied problem instances.
-In the right-hand subplot of Figure~\ref{fig:scaling_summary}, $10,000$ shots are taken from each iteration.
-We randomly subsample from the best solutions to compensate for noise, as described in Section~\ref{sec:noise_mitigation}.
-We see that the fitted line for the classical non-standard MCMC implementation is more performant only with the smaller problem sizes.
+For the classical and simulated quantum algorithms, ten independent trials were run and various statistics were computed for each of the problem instances, as shown Figure~\ref{fig:scaling_summary}.
+Median values, equations of the fitted lines, and the quality of these fits are plotted for both number of samples and/or iterations as an indication of exponential growth rates for the five problem instances studied.
+On the left of Figure~\ref{fig:scaling_summary}, in the $1$-shot setting, we observe the classical algorithm outperforms the simulated quantum experiment for each problem instance.
+However, the fitted line representing the exponential growth rate for the MPS simulations is $\sim83\%$ of the classical results, suggesting an early indication of a scaling advantage of the quantum algorithm for the studied problems.